[Hypothesis Testing]

 Often, instead of looking for a divergence from the null hypothesis in a specific direction, so either a greater than or less than sign, we might be interested in divergence in any direction.

-The definition of a p-value is the same regardless of doing a one or a two-sided test.
-However, the calculation becomes slightly different and ever so slightly more complicated since we need to consider at least as extreme as the observed outcome in both directions away from the mean.
+The p-value calculation becomes slightly different and ever so slightly more complicated since we need to consider at least as extreme as the observed outcome in both directions away from the mean.

 If you're looking for the cutoff values for these two-sided hypothesis tests, all you need to do is to travel the same distance away from the mean.